 How Does CEREC Work?

-We are now doing many of our dental crown procedures with CEREC technology in our Baltimore dental office.
-Dr. Lazer will scan your compromised tooth that will create a 3-D digital image.
+We now do many dental crown procedures with CEREC technology in our Baltimore dental office.
+Dr. Lazer will scan your compromised tooth, creating a 3-D digital image.
 We will use this 3-D image to design a crown that will fit perfectly.

-- All steps in the crown process are complete in one office visit
+• All steps in the crown process are completed in one office visit

 Our dental care team will evaluate your condition and choose the type of dental crown that is right for you.
 For anterior teeth, those in the smile zone, Dr. Lazer may prefer to use a dental laboratory.